kudiersky/AccessKeyAgeSES/accesskeysesalert/README.md

 ## Getting Started

-This app runs from the terminal and will send an Email using SES with a HTML table of key ages over a coded value (70days default)
+This Lambda and will send an Email using SES with a HTML table of key ages over a coded value (70days default)

-Query table for items over threshold => Generates SES email to hard coded address.
+Query table for items over threshold => Generates SES email to env variable address.

-run node index.js

 <pre>